 Nassim Taleb’s aphoristic bestseller The Black Swan came out that same year, warning against simplistic explanations and overconfidence in forecasting.
 “The track record of economists in predicting events is monstrously bad” he wrote.
 Instead, businesses should expect uncertainty and focus on their own response.
 “You’re exposed to the improbable only if you let it control you.
 You always control what you do.”

 Taleb’s ideas have been influential, and many commentators today are offering strategy in a context of uncertainty, rather than attempting to predict the world on the other side of Covid–19.
-But this is little comfort – recognising that the world is unpredictable doesn’t really help with the practical matter of what to do in a crisis.
+But this is little comfort – recognising that the world is unpredictable doesn’t really help with the practical matter of what to do after a crisis.

-Who we are in a crisis
+Who we are in after a crisis

 As a branding agency, our response is to change the question.
 Before we get to what we should do, we might want to ask a different question: who are we?